Slash raises $100M Series C at a $1.4B valuation

 Modern business banking for companies that move fast

-IBC's deep expertise in cross-border commerce shows what happens when a bank truly understands its customers' operations.
-Slash brings that same depth of understanding to business spend management - not by specializing in a single corridor, but by giving every company the tools to control, track, and optimize how money moves.
-Unlimited virtual cards for vendor payments, real-time transaction alerts, and seamless accounting integrations mean your finance team spends less time on manual reconciliation and more time on the work that actually grows the business.
+IBC's cross-border expertise shows what happens when a bank truly understands its customers' operations.
+Slash brings that same depth to business spend management — unlimited virtual cards for vendor payments, real-time transaction alerts, and accounting integrations that cut manual reconciliation so finance teams can focus on work that actually grows the business.

 Browse routing numbers